 New collaborative web-based document technology provides the opportunity to instantly collect and analyze large sets of data from multiple students, groups and class sections with speed and accuracy.
 Teachers can learn to use tools like Google Docs & Sites to turn traditional classroom activities into student-centered inquiry and discussion.
-The CFA (continuous formative assessment) model helps teachers create a classroom environment that mirrors the collaborative environment of a professional learning community.
+CFA helps teachers create a classroom environment that mirrors the collaborative environment of a professional learning community.
 Teachers will create classroom activities in which students analyze whole-class data using wikis and collaborative spreadsheets, and work with peers to reach consensus and produce collaborative reports on their conclusions.
-These activities help students gain an understanding that the learning enterprise requires collaborative web-based activities in which they continuously monitor student ideas and input so that they can adjust their instruction to meet student needs.
-E-learn members will leave this session with numerous ideas on how to use free cloud-based collaborative tools to perform continuous formative assessments of their students so that they can adjust their instruction accordingly.
+These activities help students gain an understanding that the learning enterprise requires collaboration, independent verification, and peer review.
+In this workshop, participants are introduced to a range of collaborative web-based activities in which they continuously monitor student ideas and input so that they can adjust their instruction to meet student needs.
+Those who participate in this workshop will leave with an ability to use free cloud-based collaborative tools to perform continuous formative assessments of their students so that they can adjust their instruction accordingly.